JLowe-N/benford_api/Question1/README.md

 of the colon is the port inside the container which is dependent on the project code.
 The port set for the project code is also 8881.

+When you are done with the container, be sure to kill it to free up those resources.

+To see active containers:
+`docker ps`

+To remote containers: `docker kill <NAMES>`

 ### Local Python Runtime

 Alternatively, this application can be installed with a local installation of Python.